A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: Introduction

-After this work was completed, we learnt of a very interesting work of Bourgade, Mody and Pain, where they obtain local laws for the distribution of eigenvalues for the G$\beta$E, and for more general $\beta$-ensembles.
+After the first version of this work was completed, we learnt of a very interesting work of Bourgade, Mody and Pain \cite{BourgadeModyPain}, where they obtain local laws for the distribution of eigenvalues for the G$\beta$E, and for more general $\beta$-ensembles.
 As a consequence, they obtain a CLT for the logarithm of the characteristic polynomial.
-Compared with our results in this paper, they are able to treat more general potentials (that is, replace $\lambda_i^2$ in \eqref{eq-GBE} by $V(\lambda_i)$ for appropriate $V$), they obtain a multi-dimensional CLT that reveals the log-correlated structure of the limiting field, and they treat also the imaginary part of the logarithm.
+Compared with our results in this paper, they are able to treat more general potentials, they obtain a multi-dimensional CLT that reveals the log-correlated structure of the limiting field, and they treat also the imaginary part of the logarithm.
 On the other hand, our work allows us to handle models outside of the $\beta$ class of models.
 The methods of proof in the two papers are completely different.

 Another interesting paper that was completed after the first version of this paper was posted is \cite{JKOP}.
 The authors derive there the CLT at $z$ in a small, $N$-dependent neighborhood of the edge of the support of the limiting ESD, for Gaussian ensembles ($\beta=1,2$), including spiked models, by exploiting \eqref{eq-recpsik}, in the scalar regime.